AI Agents

 But the technology alone is not the advantage.

 The advantage comes from how the system is designed around it.
-Clear goals, reliable data, strong integrations, structured memory, sensible guardrails, and visible logging matter more than hype.
+Clear goals, reliable data, strong integrations, structured memory, sensible guardrails, visible logging, and human oversight matter more than hype.

 Done properly, AI agents do not just improve efficiency.
 They change how execution itself is structured.